sdBrinkmann/TrendDecomposition.jl/docs/src/man/moving.md

-The name rolling average instead of moving average is choosen here, because by default the functions works like a rolling window that slides through the entire time series from ``t = 1,...,T``, calculating a value for each datum and it is up to the user to deceide to have the boundary values discarded.
+The name rolling average instead of moving average is choosen here, because by default the functions works like a rolling window that slides through the entire time series from ``t = 1,...,T``, calculating a value for each datum and it is up to the user to decide to have the boundary values discarded.

 For centered MA the choosen order p has to be odd and thus can be written as ``p = 2k + 1`` so that